dmsehuang/CarND/writeup.md

 #### 1.6 Draw lane lines
 Finally, we need to draw the detected lane lines on the road.
 In order to gain a smooth, stable lane line, we need to follow these steps:
 Filter out horizontal and vertical line segments.
-a. _Group line segments together and assign each one to either left or right lane lines_
+1. _Group line segments together and assign each one to either left or right lane lines_
-b. _Calculate average slope and intersection for left/right lanes_
+2. _Calculate average slope and intersection for left/right lanes_
-c. _Draw it on the image._
+3. _Draw it on the image._

 ![Final output][image6]

-### 2. Identify potential shortcomings with your current pipeline
+### 2. Shortcomings

-One potential shortcoming would be what would happen when ...

-Another shortcoming could be ...
+1. I assume lane lines are yellow or white color.
+I also assume the roads are well annotated with lane lines.
+This can't always be true in the real world.
+2. I assume that the region of interest is always a quadrilateral and it doesn't change.
+3. My algorithm doesn't remove words printed on the road, for example, if "PED XING" appears on the road, the drawline function would produce crazy output.
+4. Test data set is very small and all the parameters still needs to be tuned.
+5. If a car is in the region of interest, and if it's a white or yellow car, the algorithm can not filter out the car lines and it would produce error.

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...

-Another potential improvement could be to ...
+1. I am thinking about some systematic way to allow us to tune parameters easily so that our algorithm is feeded with more accurate parameters and thus works better.
+2. More test data.